ASCII art: "Amiga"/"Oldskool" style ASCII art

 The Amiga ASCII scene surfaced in 1992, seven years after the introduction of the Commodore Amiga 1000.
 The Commodore 64 PETSCII scene did not make the transition to the Commodore Amiga as the C64 demo and warez scenes did.
 Among the first Amiga ASCII art groups were ART, Epsilon Design, Upper Class, Unreal (later known as "DeZign").
 This means that the text art scene on the Amiga was actually younger than the text art scene on the PC.
 The Amiga artists also did not call their ASCII art style "Oldskool".
-That term was introduced on the PC.
-When and by whom is unknown and lost in history.
+That term was introduced on the PC; when and by whom is unknown and lost to history.

 The Amiga style ASCII artwork was most often released in the form of a single text file, which included all the artwork (usually requested), with some design parts in between, as opposed to the PC art scene where the art work was released as a ZIP archive with separate text files for each piece.
 Furthermore, the releases were usually called "ASCII collections" and not "art packs" like on the IBM PC.